prangel02/Induction-Program/README.md

 After fitness, we had a session related to National Cadet Corps(NCC) and opportunities to serve in the armed forces which was given by Brigadier P.S.
 Cheema.
 He told us about the importance of discipline and building a strong mindset and leadership qualities.
 He encouraged us in joining NCC for self-development and service to the nation.

+After the sessions, we had a lecture of P2P and after that on English.

 # DAY-6 (7 August, 2025)
 ## Session on Centre for Multi-faceted Learning (CML)
 The session was given to us by Dr. Lakhvir Singh Khanna on CML.
 The session was very interactive and funny.
 He told us about the purpose of CML, which focuses on self-grooming and overall development of students beyond academics.
 He highlighted various opportunities for us to grow and improve ourself.
 He spoke about NPTEL, a free platform offering online courses.
 He encouraged us to take advantage of it for skill development and certifications which will help us in future.